macrobiotus/mouse_mating/README.md

     * [x] offsprings obesity statuts does not conform with dietary variables considered by AH for array data
     * [x] the latter is needed but possibly the former data is the only one available
   * [ ] revise script `050_r_array_analysis_ah.r`:
-    * [ ] establish correlations between varaibles `ObesityLgcl` and possibly also `ObeseParents` and intensities - consult ITLN1 paper to find how AH does it - or check teams chat for package
+    * [ ] establish correlations between varaibles `ObesityLgcl` and possibly also `ObeseParents` and intensities -
+       * [ ] consult ITLN1 paper to find how AH does it - or check teams chat for package
+       * [ ] possibly get numerical summaries of PCAs as noted in script 50
     * [ ] try to reimplemnet DGE with `ObesityLgcl` and possibly also `ObeseParents`
     * [ ] adjust AH's Vulcano plot code for new DGE results
     * [ ] adjust AH's UpsetPlot code for new DGE results